If you are looking for a unique and fun family ski trip, look no further than Japan.

 If you prefer self-catering:

 - Chalet Fuyuri in Kitanomine is a great choice for families.
-Click here for the latest deals.
+Click here for the latest deals at Chalet Fuyuri.

 - Fuyunoki in Furano.
-Click to check prices.
+Click here to check rates at Fuyunoki.

 Note there are also hostel and BnB accommodation around Furano too.